Innocent Client Means Case Dismissed!

-At the Michigan Innocence Clinic at the University of Michigan Law School, clinic students investigate and litigate cases on behalf of prisoners who have new evidence that may establish that they are actually innocent of the crimes for which they have been convicted.
+At the Michigan Innocence Clinic at the University of Michigan Law School, clinic students investigate and litigate cases on behalf of prisoners who have new evidence that may establish that they are innocent.
 Unlike many other innocence clinics, which specialize in DNA exonerations, the Michigan Innocence Clinic focuses on innocence cases where there is no biological evidence to be tested.

 Victor Caminata’s Story

-On January 22, 2014, the Michigan Innocence Project announced that Victor Caminata, who was charged with arson and had served 5 years and 2 weeks of wrongful imprisonment prior to his release on July 2, 2013, would have his conviction vacated by the Michigan Attorney General.
-It was determined that expert witnesses no longer stood by the arson determination that had sent Mr. Caminata to prison to serve 9 to 40 years.
+On January 22, 2014, the Michigan Innocence Project announced that Victor Caminata, who was charged with arson and had served 5 years and 2 weeks of wrongful imprisonment before his release on July 2, 2013, would have his conviction vacated by the Michigan Attorney General.
+The expert witnesses no longer stood by the arson determination that had sent Mr. Caminata to prison to serve 9 to 40 years.

 Mr. Caminata was convicted after the house he shared with his then-girlfriend and their children burned in 2008.
-The initial investigation concluded that the fire originated in the chimney, which was connected to a wood stove.
+The initial investigation concluded that the fire originated in the chimney.
 The police received an anonymous tip, and investigators reexamined the wreckage and found supposed signs of arson and made to look like a chimney fire.
-The investigators failed to examine the interior of the chimney, which is the most basic step a fire investigator is required to take before determining whether or not a fire involved a chimney.
+The investigators failed to examine the interior of the chimney, which is the essential step a fire investigator is required to take before determining whether or not a fire involved a chimney.

 Mr. Caminata’s exoneration came almost two years after the Innocence Clinic filed a motion for relief from judgment for Mr. Caminata based on the conclusion of its experts that the state’s experts committed fundamental errors and that the initial finding of an accidental criminal fire had burned the house was correct.

-When dealing with the criminal law you need the protection of a Michigan Criminal Defense Attorney to make sure you are completely protected.
+When dealing with criminal law, you need the protection of an experienced, reputable Michigan Criminal Defense Attorney to make sure you are completely protected.

-If you, or a loved one, is being charged with a criminal offense, or there is a possibility that you have been wrongfully convicted it is important that you contact an attorney that has the experience and knowledge in all areas of the criminal law to protect your rights both before and after conviction.
+If you, or a loved one, is charged with a criminal offense or wrongfully convicted, it is essential to contact an attorney that has the experience and knowledge in all areas of the criminal law to protect your rights both before and after conviction.